 Work towards logical flow within units and between units (a unit can be a sentence, paragraph, or section).
 Use the lead subject word to link with previous sentence or paragraph.
-Or you could set up a list of expectations at the beginning of a unit, and then follow through.
+Or you could set up a list of expectations at the beginning of a unit, and then follow through in sequence with the fullfilments.
 At a coarser scale of abstraction, a paragraph or section plays the role of a unit.
 E.g. use the opening concept or paragraph to link backwards.
 Use the closing paragraph to emphasize/summarize the new information.